Recovery Plans for a Stable Mental Health

-The first step is to call us in Huntsville at (256) 883-3231 and ask for a telephone screening for our Intensive Outpatient Program.
-If the patient is considered eligible for counseling they may schedule an appointment for further evaluation and treatment planning.
+The first step is to call us at (256) 883-3231 and ask for a telephone screening for our Intensive Outpatient Program.
+If the patient is considered eligible, they may schedule an appointment for further evaluation and treatment planning.
 We work with children, adolescents, and adults.

 The second step is to meet with one of our professional anxiety counseling staff members for an in-depth evaluation.
 This process will also identify therapy goals and expectations.
 We will obtain a history that includes identifying the triggers for anxiety, previous therapy accomplishments, medication usage, and family history.
 There will be checklists and tests to complete, which will help identify symptoms and help us develop a collaborative treatment plan.

 Next, we will outline an initial treatment plan.
-The cognitive behavior therapy plan will often include a combination of in-office, outside treatment using exposure and response prevention plus homework on your own.
+The plan will often include a combination of in-office, outside treatment, plus homework on your own.
 You may work with different therapists on different days, depending upon the objectives of OCD treatment.
 Each participating therapist will be a part of your treatment team and will have helped in the development of your plan.

 Exposure and Response Prevention (ERP)

 One of CBT's primary goals is to teach the patient the skills needed to confront fear-evoking stimuli without engaging in fear-neutralizing rituals.
-Through exposure and response prevention (ERP), the patient will begin to experience a natural reduction in anxiety and, more importantly, will eventually be able to go about his/her day-to-day activities without the need for elaborate rituals or avoidance repertoires.
+Through ERP, the patient will begin to experience a natural reduction in anxiety and, more importantly, will eventually be able to go about his/her day-to-day activities without the need for elaborate rituals or avoidance repertoires.

-Exposure (E) in exposure and response prevention teaches patients to approach their anxiety or fear-producing stimuli.
+Exposure (E) teaches patients to approach their anxiety or fear-producing stimuli.
 Response prevention (RP) entails preventing mental or physical rituals meant to reduce fear or anxiety.
-We emphasize ERP and using cognitive behavior therapy techniques to help patients learn from repeated experience that the feared consequences don't occur and their anxiety reduces over time.
+We emphasize ERP and use cognitive techniques to help patients learn from repeated experience that the feared consequences don't occur and their anxiety reduces over time.

-Upon completing the clinical interviews, history, and assessments, and after the patient's treatment goals have been defined, the OCD counseling treatment team collaborates with the patient to target obsessions, compulsions, and avoidance behaviors.
-Cognitive behavior therapy Interventions are planned with consideration given to the patient's observed capacity to tolerate discomfort with exposure and response prevention , generally focusing on triggers that evoke moderate anxiety levels.
+Upon completing the clinical interviews, history, and assessments, and after the patient's treatment goals have been defined, the OCD treatment team collaborates with the patient to target obsessions, compulsions, and avoidance behaviors.
+Interventions are planned with consideration given to the patient's observed capacity to tolerate discomfort, generally focusing on triggers that evoke moderate anxiety levels.
 Then, beginning with moderate anxiety, the patient gradually works up the hierarchy leading to the more difficult triggers.
 OCD treatment begins with psychoeducation to prepare the patient for the approach and methods for habituating to triggers and tolerating anxiety.
 Medication consultations may be a part of this process.